Coherent-field QED transitions based on coherent-state boundary conditions: Operator-level formalism of coherent-field QED systems

-We begin by recalling that, in the Schr\"odinger picture, field operators are time independent, while the time evolution is entirely carried by the quantum states \citep{Itzykson-Zuber1980,Sakurai1967}.
-Within this picture, the introduction of a coherent state via a displacement operator provides a natural and unambiguous definition of a classical background field as the expectation value of a quantized EM field.
+For clarity, we confirm the state evolution of the QED system with a background laser EM field in the Schr\"odinger picture, before discussing laser-depletion effects induced by the QED vacuum.
+Field operators are time independent, while the time evolution is entirely carried by the quantum states \citep{Itzykson-Zuber1980,Sakurai1967}.
 Importantly, this construction is performed at the operator level and does not require modifying the Hamiltonian or introducing an explicitly time-dependent external field by hand.

-Although the Hamiltonian governing the full quantum dynamics is time independent as an operator, the explicit time dependence of the background field commonly used in coherent-field QED arises upon transforming to the Heisenberg picture.
-In this picture, the time evolution of operators induces a spacetime dependence in the expectation value of the gauge field taken in a coherent state.
-Thus, the classical background field appearing in the Furry picture should be understood as an emergent, picture-dependent object rather than as a fundamental ingredient of the theory.

-This observation provides a resolution of the apparent tension between the use of time-dependent background fields and the time-independent nature of the underlying quantum Hamiltonian.
-It also clarifies the precise sense in which coherent states serve as the bridge between fully quantized gauge fields and their classical counterparts in coherent-field QED.
-In the following, we make these statements explicit by constructing the displaced Hamiltonian in the Schr\"odinger picture and then translating the resulting expressions into the Heisenberg picture, where the connection to the standard background-field formulation becomes manifest.